Adolescent Substance Abuse Treatment

 - Motivational interviewing to encourage change in adolescents who are not initially interested in stopping their substance use.
 Motivational interviewing is an empathic, non-confrontational approach that motivates teens to make positive change.
 With motivational interviewing, our therapists align themselves with the positive goals and values of each adolescent.
 As treatment progresses, therapists help adolescents and their family members discern the discrepancy between current behaviors such as substance use.

-- Individual cognitive behavioral therapy.
-Individual cognitive behavioral therapy (CBT) is the most research-based psychotherapy in child/adolescent mental health.
-CBT helps people change the way they think and act to help them change the way they feel.
+- Individual acceptance & commitment therapy.
+Using distinct, research-proven techniques, we collaborate with teenagers and youth to identify new approaches to life's challenges and create the meaningful life they want to live.
 We treat our clients individually as it allows us to tailor the therapy to meet the needs of each adolescent and his/her family; research shows that group treatment can do harm if adolescents learn negative behaviors from each other.

-- Family sessions.
+- Parent Support & Family sessions.
 Family therapy involves meeting with parents to help their children maintain their sobriety.
 A positive relationship with one's parents is how teens learn to internalize the healthy values of their parents.

-- Integrated treatment for co-occurring psychiatric disorders.
+- Integrated treatment for co-occurring Psychiatric disorders.
 Integrated care for psychiatric and substance abuse problems is provided to all adolescents from the outset.
 Most adolescents presenting for substance treatment have co-occurring psychiatric problems.
 Research shows that substance treatment is most successful when treatment is providing, not just for the substance abuse, but also the co-occurring psychiatric problems.
 For this reason, initial assessment are done with a therapist and a psychiatrist, who can provide medication management as necessary.
-The ongoing CBT treatment is also designed to address co-occurring psychiatric problems.
+Ongoing treatment is also designed to address co-occurring psychiatric problems.

 - Medication-assisted treatment, as needed.